-In this short and personal post I discuss the question – what can I do with my CCXP?
+I answer the question: What can I do with my CCXP?

-And I thought that he asked a fair question.
-So I’ve written this short and personal post to discuss and answer that question.
+And I thought that it was a fair question.
+So I’ve written this personal post to discuss and answer that question.

-(CCXP stands for the Certified Customer Experience Professional certification credential).
+CCXP stands for the Certified Customer Experience Professional credential.

 I think that the biggest benefit to earning a professional credential is the journey you take and the people you meet along that journey.